Skip to Content

 Peeled chestnuts

 It’s all you should know about how to cook chestnuts.
 The boiled chestnuts would be softer, more hydrated, and lightly yellow, while the roasted ones would be firmer and vibrantly yellow.
-Peel them carefully, enjoy to the fullest, and save some for other dishes made with chestnuts!
+Peel them carefully, enjoy to the fullest, and save some for other recipes with chestnuts.

 How to cook chestnuts on stove and in oven